 Pyrethrin, also known as pyrethrum, is the byproduct of chemicals found in chrysanthemum.
-It’s potent against insects, such as mosquitoes, fleas, ants, and the like.
+It’s potent against insects, such as mosquitoes, fleas, ants, moths, and the like.
 Because, it targets their immune system upon contact.

 Due to degradation, it is among the safest insecticides for organic gardening.
 It won’t affect the growth, nor the composition of plants and flowers, as it doesn’t persist in the environment.

 Pyrethrin has a low toxicity rate towards humans and animals.
 Regardless, wear gloves.
 It can cause irritation, numbness, or burning upon skin contact.
 Furthermore, prolonged contact may cause headaches and nausea.

 - EXTRA STRONG DISPOSABLE GLOVES: These heavy duty clear vinyl gloves are 4 mil thick (5 gram average weight) and designed to be rip and tear resistant....

 - FOOD SAFE GLOVES: Perfect for use in home and commercial kitchens, these gloves are safe to use while handling food.
 They also have a superior grip...

 - POWDER FREE & LATEX FREE: Free of natural rubber latex, a common allergen, these non latex gloves are perfect for medical facilities, hair, nail and...